The trees on Cambridge’s streets, parks and gardens add to its unique character – as well as its biodiversity.

 Our Tree Strategy sets out how we manage trees to maximise their benefits.
 The links below will take you to more information about the city's trees and how you can get involved.

-- Information on how we maintain and plant trees in our streets, housing estates and parks
+- Council-managed trees – Information on how we maintain and plant trees in our streets, housing estates and parks

-- Information if you own, manage or are affected by a privately owned tree
+- Find out your rights and responsibilities in regard to trees – Information if you own, manage or are affected by a privately owned tree

 - Comment on our planned tree works

-- Report a problem with a tree
+- Suggest a location for planting a new tree